arpansahu/common_readme/AWS Deployment/nginx.md

 sudo systemctl restart nginx
 ```

-Now It's time to enable HTTPS for this server
+Now it's time to enable HTTPS for this server

 ### Step 3: Enabling HTTPS

-1. Base Domain:  Enabling https for base domain only or a single sub domain
+1. Base Domain:  Enabling HTTPS for base domain only or a single subdomain

     To allow visitors to access your site over HTTPS, you’ll need an SSL/TLS certificate that sits on your web server.
-Certificates are issued by a Certificate Authority (CA).We’ll use a free CA called Let’s Encrypt.
-To actually install the certificate, you can use the Certbot client, which gives you an utterly painless step-by-step series of prompts.
+Certificates are issued by a Certificate Authority (CA).
+We’ll use a free CA called Let’s Encrypt.
+To install the certificate, you can use the Certbot client, which gives you an utterly painless step-by-step series of prompts.
-    Before starting with Certbot, you can tell Nginx up front to disable TLS version 1.0 and 1.1 in favor of versions 1.2 and 1.3.
+    Before starting with Certbot, you can tell Nginx up front to disable TLS version 1.0 and 1.1 in favour of versions 1.2 and 1.3.
 TLS 1.0 is end-of-life (EOL), while TLS 1.1 contained several vulnerabilities that were fixed by TLS 1.2.
 To do this, open the file /etc/nginx/nginx.conf.
 Find the following line:

     Open nginx.conf file end change ssl_protocols

     ```